 Wind energy is a clean, green, non-polluting form of energy.
 Landowners who take advantage of it can feel good they’re contributing to their community and the environment.
 Best of all, although wind turbines cost a significant amount of money, the fuel is completely free and can produce your own personal electricity.

 Wind turbines may require a large amount of land, but the turbine itself doesn’t take up much of the actual surface area.
 This means you can use the same tract of land for multiple purposes.
-The space in between the turbines is perfect for livestock to continue to graze unharmed.
+If it's agricultural land, the space in between the turbines may be perfect for livestock to continue to graze unharmed.
 Crops can be grown but the turbines would alter the rows and any type of agricultural aviation like crop dusting would be affected.

 The wind energy industry is growing every year.
-According to the American Wind Energy Association, the wind industry added 9,143 MW of new wind capacity in 2019, the 3rd strongest year ever for installations, and has more than tripled over the past decade, becoming the nation’s largest source of renewable generating capacity.
-Since there are nearly 60,000 turbines with a capacity of almost 105,583 MW, 114,000 jobs are created and supported with Texas leading the way at over 25,000.
+According to the American Clean Power, the wind industry added 9,143 MW of new wind capacity in 2019, the 3rd strongest year ever for installations, and has more than tripled over the past decade, becoming the nation’s largest source of renewable generating capacity.
+Since there are nearly 60,000 turbines with a capacity of almost 105,583 MW, 120,000 jobs are created and supported with Texas leading the way at over 25,000.
 Wind energy was responsible for 6.5% of the United States’ electricity in 2018, enough to power 26 million homes and avoid 201 million metric tons of carbon dioxide emissions.

 The key to whether or not your land would make a successful wind farm is to do the appropriate research.
 If there are already wind turbines located near your property, that’s a good sign.
 If your current property doesn’t necessarily make sense for a wind farm but you’re interested in finding a tract that does, check out our agricultural land for sale or our agricultural land for auction.
 If you’re a wind developer not looking to buy, our agricultural leases might be more suitable for you.
+Or of you just want more information on the land buying process, head over to our land buying guide.
 Either way, if you can check the boxes mentioned above, chances are you’re in good shape to start creating some substantial passive income through wind power, as well as contributing to a cleaner environment.